daniel-munro/ratgtex-pipeline/README.md

 This is the merge of genotypes from all rats across tissues.
 This is done to unify the format of original genotypes, and because the portal expects a single set of SNPs, even if some tissues don't have genotypes for some SNPs.
 If this file doesn't include all the rats for a new tissue dataset, they will have to be added to it before running the pipeline.

-#### `geno/founders.vcf.gz`

-These are the genotypes for the eight HS rat founder strains.
-They are used to calculate genotype covariates.

 ### Dataset-specific input files

 #### FASTQ files